 Grants and Fellowships

-Ngā Pae o te Māramatanga presents a range of grants and awards from pre-doctoral through to early, mid-career and senior levels.
 All grants and awards are positioned to advance an aspect of our research plan.
 Priority is given to senior students, and emerging and established researchers involved in Ngā Pae o te Māramatanga research projects and members of our Participating Research Entities.
 Where possible, support is available to other researchers whose research is relevant to our research plan and contributes to our strategic direction.

 Internships